marcos-maralves/fraud-loss-prevention/README.md

 After your import the Flows in Node-Red, you will be able to add the BotId and RoomId in to the flows and test the access there.
 The Webex Teams node for Node-Red will have to be imported as well as part of the Node-Red setup.

-**AWS Rekognition**

-This is the AWS service that will be used to analyze the images, detect the faces in the images and compare the faces.
-This service is available at the AWS console.
-This service has a free tier that can be used for your proof of concept.

-We used the [boto3](https://aws.amazon.com/sdk-for-python/) module for python that gives programmatic access to the service but you can make first tests using the AWS GUI: [Facial Analysis](https://console.aws.amazon.com/rekognition/home?region=us-east-1#/face-detection) and [Face Comparison](https://console.aws.amazon.com/rekognition/home?region=us-east-1#/face-comparison).
-The installation of boto3 is documented at the Ubuntu VM installation.

-Rekognition uses the AWS S3 storage services to store the images that will be analyzed and compared.
-In the project we are using 3 S3 storage buckets that you need to create.

-Using the AWS console, search for S3 service.
-The first page that you will see if the list of buckets.
-You need the create the following buckets. *If you change the names you need to change it in the code as well.*

-- *asicaws*
-- *fraudasic*
-- *transportasic*

-Do it using *+ Creat Bucket* button and at the *Bucket Name* use the names above.
-Under *Set Permissions* make it publicly available for Node-Red nodes can access it.
-If you prefer create access lists allowing only your Node-Red / Ubuntu VM IP address to access it.

-You will also need Access Keys to access the service.
-These keys are created under the IAM (Identity and Access Management)service in AWS:

-- Search for IAM in your AWS console

-- Under the IAM Dashboard, find Security Status, Root Access Keys and Manage Security Credentials

-- If you get a question about using IAM, click on Continue to Security Credentials - less secure but easier setup.

-- Click in Access Keys and Generate New Access Key

-- Copy your *Access Key* and *Secret Key* to a safe place.
-It will be required during Node-Red Configuration.

-Also you need to inform the AWS boto3 module about your *AWS region*

-In my setup my region is "us-east-1".
-You can check that in your AWS console.

 ## Documentation